chelahmy/harubi/docs/preset.md

 Preset
 ======
 A preset is a process run before a controller is invoked.
-It can stop the controller from being invoked.
-It can alter the arguments before they are passed to the controller.
+It runs across controllers.
+It can stop a controller from being invoked.
+It can alter given arguments before they are passed to a controller.
 It can invoke other controllers.
-And it can do about any other things unrelated to the controller.
+And it can do about any other things unrelated to a controller.

-All preset functions must be injected prior to calling any routing function ([beat()](beat.md) or [blow()](blow.md)).
+All preset functions must be injected prior to calling any routing function [beat()](beat.md) or [blow()](blow.md).
 A preset function is injected using preset() function.

 ## preset()
 ```php